langston-barrett/czz/_sources/llvm/model.rst.txt

 interpreted by czz-llvm to when they're compiled by Clang and executed on the host, to ensure fidelity of czz-llvm's models.

+The hope is to enrich the Scheme API to the point where many such models could be written in Scheme.

 Overrides
 =========